blancamiller/exo-endo/README.md

-# exo-endo
-Recreate and extend Dietterich et. al. (2018)

-# Discovering and Removing Exogenous State Variables and Rewards for Reinforcement Learning
+# Discovering and Removing Exogenous State Variables and Rewards for Reinforcement Learning (2018)

 __Goal:__ Discover/learn the exogenous and endogenous state variables from training data.
 This discovery is accomplished by: